Rallefar1103/Optimized-G-code/README.md

 # P4-project
-Our 4th semester project, in which we make a compiler to create a higher level language than G-code.
+Our 4th semester project, in which we made a compiler to create a higher level language than G-code.

 Choose "Release" in Rider (the button right of the hammer and left of the "play" button) Then compile the program, pressing the hammer.